 GABELENTZ, Hans Conon von der.
 Altenburg (Thüringen) 13.10.1807 — Lemnitz bei Triptis (Thüringen) 3.9.1874.
 German Linguist.
 Son of chancellor Leopold v. d.
 G. (1778–1831) and Marianne von Seebach (1784–1876), of an old Saxonian noble family.
-Together with the publisher F. A. Brockhaus and two other friends the father invented the game skat.
+Together with the publisher F. A. Brockhaus and two other friends the father invented the game known as skat.
 Himself attended Friedrichsgymnasium in Altenburg, where —> Hermann Brockhaus was his classmate.
 As a schoolboy he already learned Chinese, Hebrew, Arabic, Turkish and Persian.
-In 1825-28 studied law at Leipzig and Göttingen, in addition learned Manchu, Mongolian and Finno-Ugric languages.
-In 1830 entered Altenburg civil service, from 1848 member of Bundestag and member and President of Altenburger Landtag.
-Now he was able to concentrate more on his linguistic studies.
+In 1825-28 studied law at Leipzig and Göttingen, in addition learned now Manchu, Mongolian and Finno-Ugric languages.
+In 1830 entered Sachsen-Altenburg civil service, from 1848 member of Bundestag and member and President of Altenburger Landtag.
+Now he was capable of to concentrating more on his linguistic studies.
 Retired in 1870.
 Married 1833 Henriette von Linsingen (1813– 1892), had two sons (—> Albert and —> Georg v. d.
 G.) and three daughters.
 Hon.
 Ph.D.
 1846 Leipzig.

-HCvdG was a wealthy man, who mainly lived in his castle (Schloss Poschwitz in Altenburg, belonged to the family from the 14th century) studying Altaic and Fenno-Ugric languages.
+HCvdG was a wealthy man, who mainly lived in his castle (Schloss Poschwitz in Altenburg, belonged to the family from the 14th century) studying mainly Altaic and Finno-Ugric languages, but also many others (including American Dakota).
 He was the first to show, from the material published by Leech in India, that Mogoli is a Mongolian language.
 In 1862 his wife bought c.
-30 Mongolian MSS. from the inheritance of Castrén.
+30 Mongolian manuscripts from the inheritance of Castrén.
 Among them, HCvdG selected the Mongolian Siṁhāsanadvātriṁśati for a special study.

 – “Grammatik und Wörterbuch der Kassiasprache”, BVSGW 10, 1858, 1-66 (Khasi in Assam).